across-protocol/exclusive-relayer-configs/README.md

 - `minProfitThreshold`: The minimum profit margin required for a relayer to be eligible for exclusivity.
 - `balanceMultiplier`: Scaling factor to apply to the relayer's balance before determinig whether it has sufficient funds to make a fill..
 - `maxFillSize`: The maximum USD value of a fill that the relayer requests exclusivity for.
+- `originChainIds`: The set of origin chains where the relayer wishes to be considered for exclusivity.

 Example: